Suffering should be for but a while, not permanent

 Image source: www.wallpapercave.com

 Damilola Jonathan Oladeji is a Real Estate practitioner who loves to employ words, he is a Nigerian who believes in the power of spoken words to tangibly influence tomorrow, Mummify the past and keep the present in perspective.
-He writes poems to capture the moments, stories to entice the readers into great attitudes and he loves the sound of music.

 ‘Flickle-shikle’ I heard, sound of the city gates opening,